'QAnon Shaman': US Capitol rioter sentenced to over 3 years in jail | DW | 17.11.2021

 Chansley pleaded guilty in September to obstructing an official proceeding.

-He and thousands of other supporters of former US President Donald Trump stormed the building in an attempt to stop Congress from certifying President Joe Biden's election.
+He and a mob of supporters of former US President Donald Trump stormed the building in an attempt to stop Congress from certifying President Joe Biden's election.
 He has been detained since January.

-Video footage showed Chansley in the chamber with an American flag on a spear, giving long howl and shouting "time's up."
+Video footage showed Chansley in the chamber with a US flag on a spear, giving a long howl and shouting, "time's up."

 "What you did was so serious that I cannot justify a sentence lower than what was suggested by federal sentencing guidelines," Judge Royce Lamberth said.